kwaldenphd/python-conditional-statements-functions/README.md

 68. This can be accomplished by placing an if-statement within the while-loop to do something special for the lineNumber == 7 case.

-<blockquote>QX: Include your program for steps 65-68, including commments that document what the code is doing.</blockquote>
+<blockquote>Q19: Include your program for steps 65-68, including commments that document what the code is doing.</blockquote>

 69. Write a program that plays a familiar guessing game.
 - First your program will set some number to be the "correct answer"